jasonjac2/OneMoreWiki/Reference-Commands.md

 Converts selected text to a QR code and inserts the QR image into a new paragraph following the selected text.
 QR codes provide a convenient way to share passwords, Web addresses, any other data (up to 2000 characters).

 ## Link References To This Page
-Creates bi-directional reference links between the current page and pages that reference this page by its title.
-All instances of the page title on referring pages are converted to hyperlinks back to this page and a _Linked References_ sections is appended to this page with links back to all referring pages.
+Finds all pages that mention the title of the current page and creates bi-directional reference links between this page and pages that reference it.
+All instances of the page title on referring pages are converted to hyperlinks back to this page and a _Linked References_ paragraph is appended to this page with links back to all referring pages.
 If the current page title has a date prefix of the form yyyy-mm-dd then that is ignored and the remainder of the title is used to search for back references.

+Clicking the [Refresh] link next to the _Linked References_ title will rescan pages and rebuild the paragraph.

+This uses the built-in OneNote search engine.
+This engine is notoriously inaccurate.
+If you know there are pages that reference this page but they are not included in the _Linked References_ section then consider either rebuilding the Windows Search index or deleting the OneNote cache.

 ## Refresh Footnotes
 Refreshes all footnote references on the page so their numbers are sequential on the page.